 5 Things to Think About When Buying Your Mountain Bike

-- Huffy.
 We can trace Huffy’s roots back even further than Schwinn.
 Huffy grew out of a sewing machine company started in Dayton, Ohio in 1887.
 Huffy, from the outset, was always considered an entry-level brand of bike, even when they tried to manufacture high-end bikes.
-These long roots at the budget end of cycling have allowed Huffy to build a range inspired by over a century of providing such bikes.

 What Sort of Mountain Bike can you Expect to get for less than $300?

-Every year budget mountain bikes get better.
-They get a slow trickle down of better parts and designs.
+Every year, mountain bikes get better.
 As the bike industry pushes the high-end mountain bikes to new heights, you can be sure these ideas will eventually work there way down.
 Maybe not straight away but it will happen.

 Better materials, better welding techniques, better choice of equipment, it all slowly comes down the range.
 That does not mean you are getting a bike that will handle the wild trails of Whistler.
-If you want a bike that you can thrash downhill runs and jump parks you will need to go for different brands than the ones mentioned here.
+If you want a bike that you can thrash downhill runs and jump parks, you will need to go for different brands than the ones mentioned here.

 If you want a bike that will let you dip your toe into mountain biking and help you get the cycling bug, then a sub $300 bike can manage that.
 You’ll be best served if you try and keep both your wheels on the ground as much as possible.